SquidLotto/SquidLotto/README.md

 If 50% of the SQTTO supply is voted towards ending the game on Snapshot.org or all tokens are bought from the market the winner will be drawn.

-Upon the conclusion of the game, a winning wallet will be chosen at random.
-The more tokens you hold, the greater your chance of winning.
-The victor receives 90% of the liquidity pool tokens and can remove the liquidity to receive his prize.
+Upon the conclusion of the game, a winning wallet will be chosen at random, utilizing a cryptographically secure random number generator.